giellalt/giellalt.github.io/dicts/nds/NDSUpdatingDictionaries.md

 You will see all FST files are located in the apertium nightly folder, namely `/usr/share/giella/LANG/FILE`.

-If, in the future, some dictionary uses an FST that is not from apertium nightly, then of course that will have to be updated manually.
+FSTs not from Apertium nightly will have to be updated manually.